 You might think that a simple PDF of a physical document would be easy to share with any teleworker who needs it.
 That’s true.
 But what if there are hundreds or thousands of pages that teleworkers need to access?
 Further, what if they need to search for specific individual elements within those many documents?

-Some businesses have the time, expertise, and resources in-house to plan and execute a comprehensive imaging program.
-For many, however, an experienced outside vendor saves them the time and cost of a long learning curve and the personnel to administer an imaging program.
-If your business is making a move to telework, and time is of the essence, talk to a trusted imaging vendor about the best way to convert your paper documents and avoid the information bottleneck.
+Some businesses have the time, expertise, and resources in-house to plan and execute a comprehensive digitization program.
+For many, however, an experienced outside vendor saves them the time and cost of a long learning curve and the personnel to administer an digitization program.
+If your business is making a move to telework, and time is of the essence, talk to a trusted digitization vendor about the best way to convert your paper documents and avoid the information bottleneck.

 Photo ©James Steidl / AdobeStock